Treasury Bill Yields: Overlooked Information

 University of New South Wales (UNSW)

-This paper considers whether the term structure of Treasury bond yields reflects all risk premium factors that affect their rates of return; that is, whether risk premium factors are spanned the cross-section of Treasury bond yields.
-The findings reveal that bond risk premiums consist of two factors with different frequencies: long term and short term.
-The long-term factor raises the slope of a yield curve, has the forecastability horizon of longer than one year, is related to value premiums in the stock market, and predicts macroeconomic growth.
-In contrast, the short-term factor is completely hidden from Treasury bond yields yet apparently lowers Treasury bill yields, has the forecastability horizon of less than one quarter, is related to stock market returns, and is largely attributed to liquidity premiums.
+This paper finds that bond risk premium consists of long-term and short-term components.
+The long-term factor raises the slope of yield curve, has forecastability horizon of longer than one year, is related to value, size and momentum premiums in the stock market, and forecasts macroeconomic growth.
+In contrast, the short-term factor is completely hidden from Treasury bond yields yet apparently reduces Treasury bill yields, has forecastability horizon of less than one quarter, is related to aggregate stock market returns, and is largely attributed to liquidity premium.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.282 seconds